YNiSn$_2$: A candidate Dirac semimetal: Results and discussion

-The temperature-dependent magnetic susceptibility $\chi$(T) data for single crystals of YNiSn$_2$ is presented in Figure \ref{chi_YNiSn2}.
-All YNiSn$_2$ samples present a weak temperature dependence magnetic susceptibility for which the sign is field-dependent.
-For the density of states $\eta (E_F)$ = 0.83(4) states/eV mol-spin extracted from the zero field heat capacity data of Figure \ref{cp_R_T_YNiSn2}, one would expect an electronic spin susceptibility of $\chi_e=2\mu_B^2\eta(E_F) \approx 0.07\times 10^{-4}$ emu/mol.Oe, which is in agreement with low field $\chi$(T) data of YNiSn$_2$ (see Figure \ref{chi_YNiSn2}a) ).
-However, the $\chi$(T) data of YNiSn$_2$ become strongly diamagnetic and weakly anisotropic at high fields, as shown in Figure \ref{chi_YNiSn2}b).
+The temperature-dependent magnetic susceptibility $\chi(T)$ of YNiSn$_2$ single crystals is shown in Figure~\ref{chi_YNiSn2}.
+Overall, the susceptibility exhibits a weak temperature dependence, with the sign and magnitude of $\chi$ depending on the applied magnetic field.
+Using the density of states $\eta(E_F)=0.83(4)$ states/eV mol-spin extracted from the zero-field specific-heat data in Figure~\ref{cp_R_T_YNiSn2}, the expected electronic spin susceptibility is $\chi_e=2\mu_B^2\eta(E_F)\approx 0.07\times10^{-4}$ emu/mol Oe.
+This value is in good agreement with the low-field $\chi(T)$ data of YNiSn$_2$ [Figure~\ref{chi_YNiSn2}(a)], indicating that the low-field response is well described by a Pauli-like paramagnetic contribution.

+At higher magnetic fields, however, $\chi(T)$ becomes predominantly diamagnetic and shows only weak magnetic anisotropy, as shown in Figure~\ref{chi_YNiSn2}(b).
+The high-field response is characterized by a broad minimum as a function of temperature, reminiscent of high-mobility semimetals such as NbP and TaP, where similar minima in $\chi(T)$ have been associated with orbital responses from semimetallic bands \cite{leahy_Nonsaturating_2018}.
+This comparison suggests that the high-field susceptibility of YNiSn$_2$ is dominated by an orbital semimetallic contribution.